Korea Institute Undergraduate Summer Research Travel Grants

 Deadline: Monday, February 7, 2022, 5pm EST

 Please Note: For AY21-22, due to COVID-19, all programs and opportunities are subject to change and/or cancellation.
-KI undergraduate summer research support will be for travel for your research/fieldwork.
+KI undergraduate summer research support will be for remote research.
 Please note that all support related to travel is contingent upon Harvard University guidelines and safety protocols before, during and after travel.
 Please see the following sites for the most up-to-date guidance: Harvard Travel Guidance and Harvard GSS COVID-19 travel advice.

-Korea Institute Undergraduate Summer Research Grants are awarded to Harvard undergraduates in the humanities or social sciences for research and/or field work related to a senior honors thesis on a topic related to Korea/Korean studies.
+Korea Institute Undergraduate Summer Research Grants are awarded to Harvard undergraduates in the humanities or social sciences for remote research in summer 2022 related to a senior honors thesis on a topic related to Korea/Korean studies.
 This program cannot fund the hiring of research assistants.
 Proposals for research not related to a senior thesis are not eligible for this program.

 Applicants must be in good academic standing and have completed at least two years of Korean language study or have comparable proficiency.
 In the case of exceptionally strong projects, more limited language background may be considered.
 It is important that applicants begin drafting research proposals early, in close consultation with their thesis advisor(s).
 Applicants should provide their recommenders a copy of their proposal before letters of recommendation are written.